 The Apache enjoy participating in and attending rodeos, which take place on many weekends through the warmer months.
 The Tribal Fair and Rodeo on Labor Day weekend is the major annual event.
 Rodeos, powwows, and other area events are listed in the local paper, the Fort Apache Scout.

-Staff at Hon-Dah Ski & Outdoor Sport (787 Hwy.
-260, Pinetop-Lakeside, AZ 85935, 928/369-7669 or 877/226-4868, www.wmatoutdoors.org), 3 miles south of Pinetop, are the best source of information for recreation on the reservation; you can also obtain permits here.
-It's open daily year-round on the east side of the Hon-Dah Casino complex.
-You can also obtain information directly from the Game and Fish Department (next to the White Mountain Apache Motel in Whiteriver, P.O.
-Box 220, Whiteriver, AZ 85941, 928/338-4385).
+Staff at Hon-Dah Outdoor Sports (787 Hwy.
+260, Pinetop-Lakeside, AZ 85935, 928/369-7669 or 877/226-4868, www.wmatoutdoors.org) are the best source of information for recreation on the reservation; you can also obtain permits here.
+It's open daily year-round about one mile north of the Hon-Dah Casino complex and 2 miles south of Pinetop.
+You can also obtain information directly from the Game and Fish Department, which has an office in Whiteriver and a branch next to Hon-Dah Outdoor Sports; or write P.O.
+Box 220, Whiteriver, AZ 85941, 928/338-4385.
 The free annual newsletter, White Mountain Apache Tribe Outdoor Recreation Regulations, can be picked up at these two places and at many area businesses and tourist offices.
 Other year-round places for permits on the reservation are Sunrise General Store/Sports Center and Salt River Canyon Trading Post.
 In summer, you can also secure permits at Horseshoe Lake, Reservation Lake, and Hawley Lake.
 Off-reservation sources include Pinetop Sporting Goods in Pinetop, K-Mart in Show Low, Western Drug in Springerville, and Tempe Marine in Chandler.

 Watch for logging trucks on the reservation's many back roads.
 Some roads may be too rough for cars, especially after rain or snow.
-Staff at the Hon-Dah Ski and Outdoor Sport store or at Game and Fish can advise on current conditions.
+Staff at Hon-Dah Outdoor Sports or at Game and Fish can advise on current conditions.
 Most road junctions have signs, but it's a good idea to consult a map in finding your way around the back roads.

 The Apache and the federal government disagree on the name of the reservation; government officials tend to use the term Fort Apache, while the Apache understandably prefer White Mountain Apache.

-Indian Pine Restaurant (928/369-7552, daily for breakfast, lunch, and dinner, $7–18) offers mostly American dining from a buffet and menu at each meal; dinner buffets feature seafood on Friday and prime rib on Saturday.
-The adjacent Timbers Lounge hosts a big Sunday brunch and presents live entertainment Tues.–Sun. evenings.
+Indian Pine Restaurant (928/369-7552, daily for breakfast, lunch, and dinner) offers mostly American dining from a buffet and menu at each meal; dinner buffets feature seafood on Friday and prime rib on Saturday.
+The adjacent Timbers Showroom hosts a big Sunday brunch and presents live entertainment Tues.–Sun. evenings.

-Hon-Dah Ski and Outdoor Sport (928/369-7669 or 877/226-4868) provides information for recreation on the reservation and sells permits, sporting goods, and clothing.
-Open daily year-round on the east side of the Hon-Dah Casino complex; in winter, it offers a full-service ski and snowboard shop.
+Hon-Dah Outdoor Sports (928/369-7669 or 877/226-4868) provides information for recreation on the reservation and sells permits, sporting goods, and clothing.
+Open daily year-round about one mile north of the Hon-Dah Casino complex; in winter, it offers a full-service ski and snowboard shop.

 Though there's not much to see, this old lumber town has an unusual history.
 Back in 1916, an energetic Flagstaff businessman named Tom Pollock chose the spot for a new lumber enterprise.
 Leasing the land from the Apache, he ran a railroad line in and named the place "Cooley," after Corydon E. Cooley of the famous Show Low card game.